abhilipsasahoo03/My-Hashnode-Articles/clh3qyo2z00010al5h5lqbhym.md

 During my journey, I also came across a new aspect of programming languages: those of experiential and conceptual types, basically Esolangs.
 I also read a couple of research papers on this topic, gave a talk in my class and wrote blogs basing on it, that you can find in my [Esolangs](https://abelisaurus.hashnode.dev/series/esolangs) series.

+Honestly, I'm just trying to be the best version of myself everyday, and that's all that matters for now.

 # My first quarter of 2023 (unpacking 25%...)

 Let me talk about how my journey has been thus far: